Best Weather APIs — A Comparison

 - Scalability and performance: The top weather APIs should be capable of handling high volumes of requests without experiencing significant delays or some kind of performance issues.
 You should also make sure that the API's rate limits align with your expected usage volume, and be aware of any usage restrictions.

-- Support: Finally, it is advisable to choose an API provider that offers responsive support to address any questions or issues that may arise.
+- Support: Choose a weather API provider that prioritizes customer support, providing responsive assistance to address any questions or issues that may arise.

 Meteomatics also offers a few one-of-a-kind products that distinguish them from their competitors: